smit4k/lqf/README.md

 # lqf 🪶

 **lqf** is a **lightweight configuration format** featuring a clean, sectioned syntax centered around the use of the `>` symbol — designed to be easy to read, easy to write, and dead simple to parse.
+The official lqf specification can be found in [github.com/smit4k/lqf-spec](https://github.com/smit4k/lqf-spec)

 This Rust crate provides a parser for `.lqf` files using [pest.rs](https://pest.rs/), ready for use in config-heavy projects or DSL exploration.